|obverse Chapter 19·||Turning Signs (Contents)||References||blog|

 Ye know on earth, and all ye need to know.”

 Beauty is a function of truth, truth a function of beauty.
-They can be separated by analysis, but in the lived experience of the creative act—and of its re-creative echo in the beholder—they are inseparable as thought is inseparable from emotion.Say the purpose of consciousness is to reform habits.
-And what's the purpose of habits?
-To sustain viability.
-And what's the purpose of viability, i.e. of life?
-To actualize the possibility of purpose, of attention and intention, to inform the time.
-To take the meaning cycle for a spin.— Koestler (1964, 331)
+They can be separated by analysis, but in the lived experience of the creative act— and of its re-creative echo in the beholder— they are inseparable as thought is inseparable from emotion.— Koestler (1964, 331)

 The inscription on the bath-tub of King T'ang read, ‘If you can renovate yourself one day, then you can do so every day, and keep doing so day after day.’
 In the ‘Announcement of K'ang,’ it is said, ‘Arouse people to become new.’
 The Book of Odes says, ‘Although Chou is an ancient state, the mandate it has received from Heaven is new.’
 Therefore, the superior man tries at all times to do his utmost [in renovating himself and others].(Chan 1963, 87)

-And be not conformed to this world [be nonconformists]; but be ye transformed [metamorphose yourselves] by the renewing of your mind.— Brown's translation [with his glosses] of Romans 12.2
+And be not conformed to this world [be nonconformists]; but be ye transformed [metamorphose yourselves] by the renewing of your mind.[next]— Brown's translation [with his glosses] of Romans 12.2

-We shape our tools and thereafter our tools shape us.— Marshall McLuhan
+Life imitates art.
+We shape our tools and thereafter they shape us.— John M. Culkin, “A Schoolman’s Guide to Marshall McLuhan” (Saturday Review, 1967)

-Every time we introduce a new tool, it always leads to new and unexpected discoveries, because Nature's imagination is richer than ours.— Freeman Dyson, ‘The Scientist as Rebel’, in Cornwell (ed.), Nature's Imagination
+Every time we introduce a new tool, it always leads to new and unexpected discoveries, because Nature's imagination is richer than ours.[next]— Freeman Dyson, ‘The Scientist as Rebel’, in Cornwell (ed.), Nature's Imagination

 After the initial basis of a rational life, with a civilized language, has been laid, all productive thought has proceeded either by the poetic insight of artists, or by the imaginative elaboration of schemes of thought capable of utilization as logical premises.
 In some measure or other, progress is always a transcendence of what is obvious.— Whitehead (1929, 9)